klovaaxel/TypeContractor/README.md

 ## Goals

-1. Take one or more assemblies and reflect to find types matching a list of suffixes (by default `Dto`, `Request`, and `Response`).
-If a type doesn't match the suffix, it gets ignored -- unless a type that *is* matched has this type as a dependency.
-In that case, we have to have the type even if the suffix doesn't match.
+1. Take one or more assemblies and reflect to find relevant types and their dependencies that should get a TypeScript definition published.

-   For example:

-   We have a type `GetPaymentListResponse` that gets included from the default list of suffixes.
-That type has a list of `GetPaymentListResponse_Payment`, which would be ignored by configuration, but since it is a part of `GetPaymentListResponse`, we convert both.

-   `GetPaymentListResponse_Payment` also has a reference to an enum, `PaymentState`, that gets ignored by the configuration.
-But again, since it is a dependency, it gets converted.

 2. Perform replacements on the names to strip away prefixes